 Remember when Republicans held their noses and voted for Mitt Romney in 2012?
 The results showed that really, really hating Candidate A isn’t enough to overcome feeling pretty meh about Candidate B. A new poll, from a Democratic polling group, shows the same scenario heading into 2014.
 Just 28 percent of voters 65 and older [...]

-The news was all good for Florida Gov. Rick Scott (Tea/GOP) in a recent Quinnipiac University poll…if you consider losing re-election by at least six points to any competitor to be good news.
+The news was all good for Florida Gov. Rick Scott (Tea/GOP) in a recent Quinnipiac University poll…if you consider losing re-election to any competitor by at least six points to be good news.
 In a match-up with former Gov. Charlie Crist (who is considering running against him as a Democrat), Scott would lose 47 – [...]

 Number of Floridians disenfranchised on Election Day 2012 because of long lines, according to new research on voter patterns and precinct-closing times which showed turnout fell by 2.3% for each hour of waiting.
 Republicans in Florida’s state houses cut the number of early voting days while crowding the ballot with 11 constitutional amendments that totaled more than 3,000 words (or about six college-level term papers), resulting in up to a five-hour wait in some precincts.
 The study was narrowly structured, but its researcher suspected even more people missed voting.
 “My gut is telling me that the real number deterred is likely higher,” he said.